zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ## Overview of Tasks

-You will need to complete the following **3 Tasks** to successfully complete this workshop
+You will need to complete the following **3 Tasks** to successfully perform the other Labs contained in this workshop

-1. Acquire an Oracle Cloud Trial Account
+- Acquire an Oracle Cloud Trial Account
-2. Install the required open source tools locally on your computer (e.g. Eclipse, Maven, Git, and Brackets)
+- Install the required open source tools locally on your computer (e.g. Eclipse, Maven, Git, and Brackets)
-3. Create and Configure the MySQL Database
+- Create and Configure the MySQL Database

 # Acquire an Oracle Cloud Trial Account

+### **Step x***: Getting your Trial Account

 - Click on this URL [oracle.cloud.com/tryit](http://oracle.cloud.com/tryit), and complete all the required steps to get your free Oracle Cloud Trial Account.
 - While waiting for your trial account, you can continue with Section 2 - (Installing the Open Source Tools), but you must wait for your account to complete Section 3 - (Create and Configure the MySQL Database).